 CRJ 117.
-Community Relations (3-0-3)
+Community Relations (3-0-3) Online or In-class

 This course discusses the role of the police officer in achieving and maintaining public support.
 It includes public information, juvenile relations, public relations, service and mobilizing community involvement and cooperation.
 Code C